All-Session Tickets Provide Priority Seating to All Seven Championship Games Single-Game Tickets Go On-Sale in October

 Q: Where will fans attending the State Football Championships be able to park?
 Is there reserved parking?
 Is parking free?

 A: Public parking costs only $5 per day in the parking lots and garages surrounding Ohio Stadium including the Tuttle Garage, St. John Arena and French Fieldhouse lots.
 The West Lot adjacent to Ohio Stadium is reserved for permit parking only.
-RV parking is available for $50 in the gravel lots on the other side of the Olentangy River.
+RV parking is available for $50 in the paved lots on the west side of the Olentangy River.

 Q: What ticket options are there for fans wanting to attend the OHSAA State Football Championships at Ohio Stadium?